 - What is mediation?
 Mediation is a meeting between both the plaintiff (the person suing) and the defendant (the person being sued) conducted by a neutral third party (a mediator).
 The parties will meet with a mediator, discuss their case, and try to reach a Mutually Beneficial Solution.
 Both parties must agree to mediation and it cannot be forced on them.

-Are Attorneys Allowed in Small Claims Court in Pleasant Hill, IA?
+Do Professionals Are Allowed in Small Claims Court in Pleasant Hill, IA?

 - Right before the hearing, the judge will ask the parties to show each other the evidence that they have brought with them.